dakshdeepHERE/OliviaWoodruff_Port/README.md

 ## Description

 This project is a personal portfolio website for Olivia Woodruff, a developer specializing in HTML and CSS.
 The website showcases Olivia's web development and design projects, and provides contact information.
+This is a very basic website I made to practice HTML and CSS.

 ## Features